 485 - Graduate Work Stream

-The Graduate Work stream of the 485 subclass visa is an 18 month visa available to international students who complete studies in Australia taking 2 academic years or more.
+The Graduate Work stream of the 485 subclass visa is an temporary visa available to international students who complete studies in Australia taking 2 academic years or more.

 It is a great option for students who would like to extend their stay in Australia after their studies.
 It also helps those who are seeking to stay in Australia permanently - either through General Skilled Migration or employer sponsorship.